 The entire city of Hamilton is designated as a site plan control area.
 You will need final site plan approval before applying for a building permit for major building renovations, additions or for new construction related to these land use types:

 - Multiple residential

 - Agricultural greenhouses

-Submit an application for Site Plan Approval
+Apply for Site Plan Approval

 The site plan control process usually takes four to six weeks from the time you submit your application to the time you receive conditional site plan approval.
 The amount of time required to get final site plan approval will vary depending on whether there are any major design issues to resolve and on how quickly you satisfy all pre-building permit conditions.

-Design Review Panel (DRP)
+Design Review Panel